Incremental Measurement of Structural Entropy for Dynamic Graphs: Experiments and Evaluations

-\textbf{Hawkes Process:} Hawkes Process~\cite{hawkes-origin} models discrete sequence events by assuming that historical events can influence the occurrence of current events.
-In this process, we first use node2vec~\cite{node2vec} to get the embedding vectors of all nodes.
-Second, we randomly choose node $x$ to be the target node.
-With probability $p_\mathrm{hn}$, we connect a new node with $x$, whose embedding vector is set to be the same as $x$'s.
-With probability $1-p_\mathrm{hn}$, we use the embedding vectors to calculate the conditional intensity function $\Lambda_{y_i|x}$ of $x$ and each of its non-neighboring nodes $y_i$, and then we add an edge between $x$ and $y_i$ with the conditional probability $p_{y_i|x} = \Lambda_{y_i|x}/\sum_{y}\Lambda_{y|x}$.
-We repeat the above two steps to generate the incremental sequence.
+After that, we generate incremental sequences and updated graphs for each initial state by Hawkes Process~\citep{hawkes-origin} referring to some settings of Zuo et al.~\citep{hawkes-zuo}.
+Hawkes Process~\citep{hawkes-origin} models discrete sequence events by assuming that historical events can influence the occurrence of current events.

+In this process, we first randomly choose a node $x$ to be the target node (Fig.~\ref{fig:hawkes}($t=1$)).
+Second, we add edges or nodes with given probabilities.
+Specifically, with probability $p_\mathrm{hn}$ (Fig.~\ref{fig:hawkes}(Node Addition)), we connect a new node with $x$.
+With probability $1-p_\mathrm{hn}$ (Fig.~\ref{fig:hawkes}(Edge Addition)), we (1) use Node2vec~\citep{node2vec} to get embedding vectors of all nodes; (2) calculate the conditional intensity function $\Lambda_{y_i|x}$ between $x$ and each of its non-neighboring nodes $y$:
-\textbf{Triad Closure Process:} Triad Closure Process~\cite{triad-origin} describes the process of adding an edge between two non-neighboring nodes under the influence of their common neighbors.
-In this process, we first get the embedding vectors of all nodes with node2vec~\cite{node2vec}.
-Second, with probability $p_\mathrm{tn}$, we connect a new node to a random existed node.
-With probability $1-p_\mathrm{tn}$, 1) we randomly select two non-neighboring nodes $v$ and $u$ with a common neighbor set $\mathcal{N}$, and calculate their connection probability $p_\mathrm{c}$ under the influence of $\mathcal{N}$; 2) we add an edge between $v$ and $u$ with probability $p_\mathrm{c}$, and return step 1) with probability $1-p_\mathrm{c}$.
-The same as Hawkes Process, we repeat the above steps to generate the incremental sequence.

-\textbf{Partitioning-based Process:} We propose Partitioning-based Process to generate the dynamic graphs which evolve based on the community partitioning.
-We first use Louvain~\cite{louvain} to get the node communities of the original graph.
-We then repeatedly adds edges within a random community with probability $p_\mathrm{pin}$, across two random communities with probability $p_\mathrm{pac}$, and between a new node and a random existed node with probability $p_\mathrm{pn} = (1-p_\mathrm{pin}-p_\mathrm{pac})$, to generate the incremental sequence.
-This process makes it easy to change the proportion of the three types of incremental edges to generate various incremental sequences for converge evaluation statistical experiments.